 @weekly | Once per week. |

-Need to replace five fields of cron command with keyword if you want to use the same.
+Need to replace five fields of the cron command with keywords if you want to use the same.

-In below example command1 and command2 run daily.
+In the below example, command1 and command2 run daily.

 # crontab -e @daily <command1> && <command2>

-By default cron send mail to user account executing cronjob.
-If you want to disable it add your cron job similar to below example.
-Using >/dev/null 2>&1 option at the end of the file will redirect all the output of the cron results under /dev/null.
+By default, cron sends mail to the user account executing cronjob.
+If you want to disable it add your cron job similar to the below example.
+Using the >/dev/null 2>&1 option at the end of the file will redirect all the output of the cron results under /dev/null.

-conclusion: Automation of tasks may help us to perform our task better ways, error free and efficiently.
-You may refer manual page of crontab for more information typing ‘man crontab‘ command in your terminal.
+conclusion: Automation of tasks may help us to perform our tasks in better ways, error-free, and efficient.
+You may refer to a manual page of crontab for more information by typing the ‘man crontab‘ command in your terminal.

 Why my command doesn’t work ?